DorkSoul/GE2-2021-2022/README.md

 # Description of the project
 	 You are on an alien planet planet full creatures made up of basic shapes or simple designs.
 Food is around the planet, each food is with a set of body segments or movements it might add to the creature fed.
 You will be able to pick up the creatures and put them in a fenced area to produce one that has a random selection of features from each parent like a loving happy family.
 # Instructions for use
-	The user can move in Virtual Reality using their two controllers The right controllers button is responsible for turning, where as the left controller is responsible for moving. the individual can walk on the various platforms to explore the world The invidividual is able to move the creature to the fence to make them reproduce
+Use the right controller for turning
+Use the left controller for moving.
+The individual can move around and explore the world.
+The individual is able to grab the creatures and put them in the fence for them to breed and create new creatures.
+The creatures collect food and gather random body parts and through evolution they change their body

 # How it works
 ### Model combined with camera